tarantool/doc/doc/reference/reference_lua/socket.rst

     :param string host: URL or IP address
     :param number port: port number

-    :return: (if error) {nil, error-message-string}. (if no errror) A table which may have information about the bind result.
+    :return: (if error) {nil, error-message-string}. (if no error) A table which may have information about the bind result.
     :rtype:  table

 .. class:: socket_object